O Friend! I know not which way I must look

 And pure religion breathing household laws.

-We are busy working to bring William Wordsworth's "O Friend!
-I know not which way I must look" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "O Friend!
+I know not which way I must look" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "O Friend!
 I know not which way I must look" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.